 - Consuming too much corticosteroid medications

-Cushing’s Disease can be a difficult disease to diagnosis and treat.
+Cushing’s Disease can be a difficult disease to diagnosis and treatment.
 There is no single definitive test to diagnose Cushing Syndrome.
 The diagnosis of Cushing’s Syndrome involves a thorough physical examination and a review of your medical history and symptoms.
 These Laboratory Tests may help with a diagnosis:

-- 24 hour urinary (free cortisol test)
+- 24-hour urinary (free cortisol test)